 - Governance

 - Design

-- Investment

 - Administration

 - Communication

 - Costs

 The full results of the assessment can be obtained from the Plan Secretary (details are on page 3).
-The Trustees are pleased to state that the findings showed that the Plan offers value for money for members.
-The Trustees are committed to ensuring that members receive value for money from the Plan and also monitor key expenditure ratios per member, with a view to improving efficiencies as the Plan grows in both size of membership and assets.
+The results were that the findings showed that the Plan offers value for money for members.
+The Trustees are committed to ensuring that members receive value for money from the Plan.
+We monitor key expenditure ratios per member, with a view to improving efficiencies as the Plan grows in both size of membership and assets and are pleased to see this bearing out over the years.